Dear Mountain Shadows Community,

-Full day children (including Elementary): morning snack and lunch
+Full-day children (including Elementary): morning snack and lunch

 Extended Hours children: morning snack, lunch, afternoon snack

-Childcare guidelines ask us to try to keep 3-6 feet between children when feasible.
+Childcare guidelines ask us to try to keep 3 feet between children when feasible.
 The large square footage size of our classrooms makes this requirement relatively easy to accommodate.
 Children will be taught the grace and courtesy of social distancing, but it is also acknowledged that they are children and will, at times, be closer together inadvertently.
-When this occurs they will be gently and respectfully asked to give each other additional room.
-The same is true for the adults.
+When this occurs, they will be gently and respectfully asked to give each other additional room.
+The same is true for adults.
 We will try to keep a safe distance from the child, but not to the exclusion of the child’s safety or social/emotional well-being.

 Students will nap in spaces offering maximum distance.
 YCC and Primary will confirm their napping spaces by the start of school to match distancing requirements while maintaining consistency for the children.
 Primary classroom groups will remain separate during naptime.
 Weather permitting, we will open windows during naptime to increase ventilation of the nap areas.
-Blankets will be sent home weekly to be washed.
-Children may not have any soft animal, pillows, or other objects at nap time.

 Studies have shown that fresh air helps reduce the spread of the virus, therefore each class will look for additional time to spend outside in their outside environment or in other areas of the campus.
 Groups will not be mixed during outside times.
 Every effort will be made to allow for fresh air circulation within the classroom by opening windows when possible.
 Classroom windows will be opened first thing each morning to allow fresh air into the room.